 Bass scales in tab, notation and movable scale diagrams.
-A complete reference for bass guitarists of all styles and levels of experience.
+A complete reference for bass guitarists of all styles and abilities.
 Use these scales in your basslines, songwriting, riffs and improvisation.

 All of the bass scales included here are shown in tab with a tonic note of A. Play them to get accustomed to their sound, and to hear how they differ from one another.